phanumat/Documentation/contributing/style-guide.rst

     When a user installs a SmartApp, they typically will select the devices to be used by the SmartApp.
     SmartApps can then interact with these Device objects to get device information, or send commands to the Device.

-    Device objects cannot be instantiated, but are created by the SmartThings platform and available via the name given in the preferences definition of a SmartApp:
+    Device objects cannot be instantiated, but are created by the PEA HiVE platform and available via the name given in the preferences definition of a SmartApp:

     .. code-block:: groovy